DashboardCode/BsMultiSelect/README.md

 JSFiddle: https://jsfiddle.net/u2xf6bew/3/ Use it for bug reporting.

-There are many similar plugins but this is small and clear since reuses maximum of bootrap 4 styles and code.
+There are many similar plugins but this reuses maximum of Bootrap 4 styles and code.
+In many cases in can be adjusted for your Bootsrap theme without editing CSS or with minimum efforts.

-In many cases it can be adjusted for your theme without editing CSS.
-Optionally you can adjust some theme parameters in JS: default `cssPatch=true` mode.
+There are two modes: you can use plugin  without or with its external CSS.

-Second option is to add [./scss/BsMultiSelect.css](https://github.com/DashboardCode/BsMultiSelect/blob/master/scss/BsMultiSelect.scss) to your page (and adjust values manually: see `cssPatch=false`)
+1. There is a possibility to use plugin without adding new CSS rules ( `BsMultiSelect.css`) just adjusting styling parameters in javascript: default `cssPatch=true` mode.

-Third option is the best: reference [./scss/BsMultiSelect.scss](https://github.com/DashboardCode/BsMultiSelect/blob/master/scss/BsMultiSelect.scss) in your SASS project (it will utilize your bootstrap variables).
+2. If you are building your project CSS form SASS then link [./scss/BsMultiSelect.scss](https://github.com/DashboardCode/BsMultiSelect/blob/master/scss/BsMultiSelect.scss) to your project.
+It will utilize your Bootstrap theme variables.
+This is one option of `cssPatch=false` mode.
+Other optin is traditional: copy static [./dist/css/BsMultiSelect.css](https://github.com/DashboardCode/BsMultiSelect/blob/master/dist/css/BsMultiSelect.css) and manually adjust it for your theme.

 The Plugin follows Bootstrap 4 conventions and use the same instruments (babel, sass, rollup) so pretend to represent a BS team's modern plugin's **boilerplate**.
+Supports all Bootsrap component features (pre/append buttons, validation).
+Supports RTL.

 ![image](https://user-images.githubusercontent.com/11598038/39988733-cda205e2-5770-11e8-8ca2-0d30cefc3ca1.png)